Cole Anthony NBA Preview vs. the Cavaliers

 Cole Anthony Insights vs. the Cavaliers

-- The Magic average the eighth-most possessions per game with 103.2.
-His opponents, the Cavaliers, have a middling offensive tempo, ranking 14th with 100.8 possessions per contest.
+- Anthony's Magic average 103.2 possessions per game, eighth-highest among NBA teams, while the Cavaliers have a middling offense in terms of tempo, ranking 13th with 100.8 possessions per contest.

-- On the boards, the Cavaliers are 18th in the NBA, conceding 44.3 rebounds per game.
+- Allowing 110.6 points per contest, the Cavaliers are the seventh-ranked team in the NBA on defense.

-- Allowing 25 assists per game, the Cavaliers are the ninth-ranked squad in the NBA.
+- Looking at assists, the Cavaliers are ranked eighth in the league, giving up 24.8 per contest.

-- The Cavaliers give up 12.5 made 3-pointers per contest, 14th-ranked in the NBA.
+- Looking at 3-pointers, the Cavaliers are ranked 12th in the NBA, giving up 12.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!